 6. For clamp-in windows - Once the van window is in the exact position you want, mount the inner trim ring back onto the inside of the window and secure it in place with the trim ring screws.
 On many windows, the screws on the inner trim ring are easy to strip, so either hand-tighten these screws or use power tools very carefully.
 Instead of fully tightening each screw initially, tighten each screw partially, moving clockwise around the window.
 Then do a second round of tightening until all are sufficiently tight without stripping the screws.
 As you go, check the position of the window edges, and adjust the positioning a little if necessary.

 7. If the window positioning is now correct:

-For clamp-in windows - your install is done.
+- For clamp-in windows - Your install is done.
 Check for leaks as described in the next step.

 8. When the window glue has cured (for bonded windows) or 24 hours have passed and the exterior compression ring has flattened (for clamp-in windows), gently hose the closed window from outside with water.
 Check the inside carefully for any leaks.
-If you do have leaks, then on a clamp-style window you can:
+If you find leaks, then on a clamp-style window you can:

 - Check the exterior compression ring flange around the outside of the window.
 Sometimes a portion of the exterior compression ring flange can become compressed or distorted and thus not seal the exterior properly.
 If this happens, loosen the trim ring screws, correct the position of the exterior compression ring flange, then tighten the inner trim ring screws again.